syi4/travel-bug-frontend/README.md

 # How to use
 * Sign up for an account
 * Create a post - this will automatically generate markers for you on your map based on location
-* Check your profile page and see all the countries you visited
+* Check your profile page and see all the places you visited
 * Ready to travel again?
 If you need inspiration, check other users maps

 # Profile Page